ECP-WarpX/WarpX/Docs/source/dataanalysis/advanced.rst

-Advanced yt visualization, for developers (for plotfiles)
+Advanced Visualization of Plotfiles With yt (for developers)
 =========================================================

 This sections contains yt commands for advanced users.
 The Particle-In-Cell methods uses a